felamaslen/budget/README.md

 ### Development:

-- Run `npm run dev:api` to run a development backend server
+- Run `npm run dev` to run a development server with hot module replacement

-- Run `npm run dev:wds` to run a development web app

-- This is accessible at `http://localhost:3001` by default
+- This is accessible at `http://localhost:3000` by default

 #### Notes: